andyzeng/3dmatch-toolbox/README.md

 Quick start: run Matlab script `evaluation/geometric-registration/evaluate.m`

-Note: the TDF voxel grids of the scene fragments from the synthetic benchmark were computed using the deprecated code for accurate TDF (see `deprecated/pointCloud2AccTDF.m`) 3DMatch weights fine-tuned on training fragments can be downloaded [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/weights/3dmatch-weights-snapshot-127000-fragments-6000.marvin).
+Note: the TDF voxel grids of the scene fragments from the synthetic benchmark were computed using the deprecated code for accurate TDF (see `deprecated/pointCloud2AccTDF.m`).
+3DMatch pre-trained weights fine-tuned on training fragments can be downloaded [here](http://vision.princeton.edu/projects/2016/3DMatch/downloads/weights/3dmatch-weights-snapshot-127000-fragments-6000.marvin).

 ### Model Fitting for 6D Object Pose Estimation in the Amazon Picking Challenge